JetBrains/kotlin-web-site/pages/docs/tutorials/getting-started-eclipse.md

 ---
 type: tutorial
 layout: tutorial
-title:  "Getting Started with Eclipse Luna"
+title:  "Getting Started with Eclipse Neon"
-description: "This tutorials walks us through creating a simple Hello World application using Eclipse Luna"
+description: "This tutorials walks us through creating a simple Hello World application using Eclipse Neon"
 authors: Nikolay Krasko
-date: 2015-03-28
+date: 2016-11-10
 showAuthorInfo: true
 ---

 ### Setting up the environment
 We're assuming Eclipse is installed.
 If not, it can be download from the [download page](https://www.eclipse.org/downloads/).
 The "Eclipse IDE for Java Developers" bundle is recommended.
-For correct functioning, Eclipse Luna S22 (4.4.2) or later is required.
+For correct functioning, Eclipse Neon (4.6) or later is required.

 We recommend installing Kotlin plugin from [Eclipse Marketplace](http://marketplace.eclipse.org/content/kotlin-plugin-eclipse).
 One option is to drag-and-drop this button into a running Eclipse window: